 People with severe brain injuries may never recover.
 Long-term hospitalization or nursing care might be required.
 If you suffer such harm, you may never be able to work again, leading to lost income for the rest of your life.
 Relationships with family and friends can be affected as a result of your injury.

 Additionally, TBIs can cause epilepsy and increase the chances of suffering from other brain disorders, which means potentially incurring more physical, emotional, and financial costs down the road.

 When you’ve suffered a serious brain injury and are struggling to recuperate, the last thing you need is more stress from seeing bills pile up.
-Contact a personal injury lawyer at the Law Offices of David I. Fuchs who, through years of experience handling TBI cases, understands the fear and anxiety that brain injury victims suffer.
+Contact a personal injury lawyer at the David I. Fuchs, Injury & Accident Lawyer, P.A. who, through years of experience handling TBI cases, understands the fear and anxiety that brain injury victims suffer.
 To schedule a free, initial case evaluation, call (954) 568-3636 today, or reach out online.